-ODP o or its Designee ------- -------- ----------
+ODP or i its Des ignee ---------- --------- -------

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).